Clothing Photography: How to Photograph Clothes for Your Online Store

 What is the best method for photographing t-shirts?

 Flat lay is the most consistent and fastest method for t-shirts.
 It shows graphic designs clearly, maintains consistent framing across hundreds of SKUs, and is easy to reproduce without a mannequin or model.
+For the complete t-shirt, dress shirt, and polo workflow, see our how to photograph shirts guide.

 How do I photograph dark-colored clothing?